Missouri is set to execute a convicted killer. His lawyers say new DNA evidence proves he's innocent.

 The analysis of DNA on the knife "isn't enough to incriminate someone, but it is enough to exclude somebody," he said.
 "It's like finding a Social Security card with some blurred numbers.
 There's still enough there to at least exclude someone."

 Hair samples found at the crime scene don't match Williams' DNA, Hampikian said.
-A footprint also does not match the defendant's shoes, defense lawyer Larry Komp said.
+A footprint found at the scene also does not match the defendant's shoes, his lawyers said.

-But the Missouri Attorney General's Office, in addressing the new DNA evidence in court documents filed in opposition to a stay of execution, offered a possible explanation of why none of Williams' DNA was found on the knife.
+But the Missouri Attorney General's Office, in addressing the new DNA evidence in court documents filed in federal court last week in opposition to a stay of execution, offered a possible explanation of why none of Williams' DNA was found on the knife.

 State confident in his guilt